Soon after appearing in "Scarface," actress Tammy Lynn Leppert disappeared from Cocoa Beach, Florida on July 6, 1983 at the age of just 18.

 The young and beautiful Tammy Lynn Leppert was at the start of a promising modeling and acting career in the early 1980s.
 Blonde and hazel-eyed, she had first begun modeling in beauty pageants at the age of four and had taken home over 280 crowns.
-In 1983, she had begun appearing in movies.
+In 1983, she began appearing in movies.

-Tammy Lynn Leppert’s Disappearance
+Tammy Lynn Leppert’s Disappearance From A Florida Beach

 Just prior to her disappearance, her mother testified that she had been acting strangely and appeared to be under emotional distress.
 Four days into shooting the film Scarface, she had returned back home and was behaving so erratically her mother took her to the hospital to undergo a mental health evaluation.